learnery-archives/learnery-theme-webdev/README.md

 # Learnery::Theme (variant: webdev)

-A yellow theme for learnery with some images.
+a gem that adds a white theme with dark top navigation and some red

 ![learnery with theme webdev](http://learnery.github.io/images/screenshot-2.png)

 [demo installation of learnery with theme webdev](http://limitless-tor-9264.herokuapp.com/)

-learnery is and app for organizing learning events https://github.com/learnery/theme-blank.git
+learnery is an app for organizing learning events https://github.com/learnery/theme-blank.git

 ## Installation